aloyrs/study-notes/Y2S1/TIC2001/avl-tree.md

 # AVL tree

+Adding to AVL tree, follows BST Property

+After adding to AVL tree, check the balance factors of nodes on the path from the newly inserted leaf up to the root. (to satify AVL property)

 ## I. Core Property & Performance

 - **Definition:** A self-balancing BST where the **Balance Factor** ($BF$) of every node is in $\{-1, 0, 1\}$.